 Not all crunchy foods are bad; you just need to limit the crunch.
 Walnuts are a softer nut that can normally be eaten safely.
 Small crackers or potato chips can satisfy the craving for crunchy and salty snacks, too.
 You can also allow pieces to dissolve slightly in your mouth before chewing, to reduce any risk.

 If you have any questions about safe snacks, do not hesitate to ask our 5-star-rated Litchfield orthodontist.
 We take pride in walking through this process with you.
-Call Feldman Orthodontics any time, and our staff will be ready to assist you.
+Call Surprise Orthodontics any time, and our staff will be ready to assist you.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to orthodontics, feel free to contact Feldman Orthodontics, with a convenient orthodontic office location near Litchfield AZ, by clicking here or by calling 480.719.6320.
+If you would like to learn more about this and other topics related to orthodontics, feel free to contact Surprise Orthodontics, with a convenient orthodontic office location near Litchfield AZ, by clicking here or by calling 480.719.6320.